• 25 Mar, 2026

 Entering the Interior Plateau

-As they moved farther inland, elevation increased gradually.
+As they moved farther inland elevation increased gradually.
 Antarctica does not feel like climbing because slopes are gentle, but the continent rises to over 3,000 meters above sea level.
-Thin air combined with cold increases fatigue.

 Storms arrived without warning.
 Whiteout conditions erased the horizon entirely.
-When that happened, navigation depended on compass bearings and instinct.
-Walking in a whiteout feels like moving through empty space.
-There is no shadow, no contrast, no sense of direction except what instruments provide.
+Navigation depended on compass bearings and instinct.

 Pull.
 Step.
 Breathe.
 Repeat.